RomanBoegli/godbbench/README.md

 <p align="center"> <img src="./docs/assets/geometricmean.svg" width="250"/> </p>

 The measurements for each benchmark in `goddbbench` include the extrema (i.e. minimum and maximum time), the arithmetic and geographic mean, the time per operation as well as the number of operations per second.
 For all metrics except the latter, the time unit is given in microseconds (μs).

+### Further Considerations
+The stated considerations up to now only scratch the surface in the field of database benchmarking.
+What about different deployment settings (e.g. on-premise vs. cloud), concurrent connections or running background jobs, just to name a few.
+The consideration of these aspects will not facilitate the process of a representational database benchmarking test.
+Therefore it might be helpful to consult the industry-standard database benchmarks developed by the [Transaction Processing Council (TPC)](https://www.tpc.org/).
+Scalzo (2018) elucidates these standards [[13]](#13).

 ## System Setup
 Three components are required in order to use `goddbench`.
 These are: